LLNL/axom/src/axom/mint/docs/sphinx/sections/execution_model.rst

 #.
 A pointer to a mesh object corresponding to one of the supported
    :ref:`MeshTypes`.

 #.
-The *kernel* that defines the operations on the supplied mesh, which, is
+The *kernel* that defines the operations on the supplied mesh, which is
    usually specified by a C++11 `Lambda Expression`.

 .. note::